open-socialism/open-socialism-site/introduction.md

 A key metric of a society is to what degree does self interested behaviour cooincide with the good of the group.
 A more deliberate and organised society, focused on the greater good, like the tribal model may be possible.

-It's also worth noting that humans are no inherently selfish.
+It's also worth noting that humans are not inherently selfish.
 Humans are social cooperative animals who live in groups.
 Societal systems based on cooperation are not alien to us.

 ## A Cooperative Base System